FAQs on Portable Sectional Poseidon® Barge

 Where are you located?

-Our corporate office and main inventory location is in Fort Wayne, IN.
-We also have satellite distribution yards located in Cocoa, FL; Wilton, NY; St. Louis, MO; Louisiana; & Wilmington, NC.
+Our corporate office and main inventory location is in Berne, IN.
+We also have satellite distribution yards located in Plain, WI; Cocoa, FL; Wilton, NY; St. Louis, MO; New Orleans, LA; and Leland, NC.

 Am I responsible for damages to the barge while in my use?